 Since their introduction in 2005, civil partnerships have only been available to same-sex couples.
 But that is all set to change.
-As of 31st December 2019, civil partnerships will be available to all in England and Wales, including heterosexual couples.
+Soon, civil partnerships will be available to all in England and Wales, including heterosexual couples.
 So if you’re a heterosexual couple who want to legally formalise your relationship (doesn’t that sound so romantic?), you now have two options to choose from: marriage or civil partnership.

 What is a civil partnership?